theicfire/makefiletutorial/src/index.md

 ```

 ## .phony
-Adding `.PHONY` to a target will prevent make from confusing the phony target with a file name.
-In this example, if the file `clean` is created, make clean will still be run. `.PHONY` is great to use, but I'll skip it in the rest of the examples for simplicity.
+Adding `.PHONY` to a target will prevent Make from confusing the phony target with a file name.
+In this example, if the file `clean` is created, make clean will still be run.
+Technically, I should have have used it in every example with `all` or `clean`, but I didn't to keep the examples clean.
+Additionally, "phony" targets typically have names that are rarely file names, and in practice many people skip this.
 ```makefile
 some_file:
 	touch some_file